-The two most common methods of metal forging are closed or open die forging.
+The two most common methods of metal forging are open and closed die forging.
 Closed die, or impression-die, forging involves the movement of metal blanks through a set of dies shaped in the required part design.
 Open die forging, also known as smith forging, involves the use of flat dies with little shape.
 This method creates parts by the manipulation of the metal through the die into the required shape.

 This process allows for larger products to be forged and is more amenable to small production runs and one-of-a-kind items than closed-die forging.
 In addition, metal forging can also be done in three different temperature zones.
 Hot metal forging is the most common and is done at temperatures up to 2300 degrees F.

 Cold forging and warm forging, on the other hand, are done at temperatures ranging from room temperature to several hundred degrees, depending on the metal.